 Fallopian tube, neck of the womb (cervix) or womb (uterine) problems

 - Endometriosis, which causes about 1 in 20 cases of infertility.
 See separate leaflet called Endometriosis for more detail.
 Tissue that normally lines the womb (uterus) - called the endometrium - is found outside the uterus.
 It is trapped in the pelvic area and can affect the ovaries, uterus, and nearby structures.
 It often causes lower tummy (abdominal) pain and/or painful periods.
+It can cause a scarring which can block the Fallopian tubes, preventing the eggs reaching the sperm.

 - Previous surgery to the Fallopian tubes, cervix or uterus.